cdoremus/deno-blog/posts/Building_Fullstack_React_Apps_with_Ultra.2022-12-04.md

 - `client.ts`: This is the client's entry point that hydrates the app when it is rendered in the browser.
 The `ClientApp` function returns the home page with components and should be wrapped in context providers that are needed for the app to function.

 - `build.ts`: Used to build the app.
 Add any files you do not want to be deployed to the `builder.ignore` call in that file.
 Also put additional code into this file that needs to be compiled or transformed before deployment.
 For instance, an MDX compilation step is done in the `with-mdx` example.
+Also note build options detailed in the `lib/build/types.ts` file in the **Ultra** repo.

 - `src/app.tsx`: The app's entry point.
 The `create.ts` script will generate an `App` component in this file that returns example content wrapped in an HTML tag that includes HEAD and BODY elements.